Kajalraj19/Wanderlust/README.md

-Wanderlust – A Full-Stack web development project Wanderlust is a full-stack web application, allowing users to add, edit, and delete listings, leave reviews, and rate properties.
+Wanderlust – A Full-Stack web development project.
+Wanderlust is a full-stack web application, allowing users to add, edit, and delete listings, leave reviews, and rate properties.
 Built with MERN stack (MongoDB, Express.js, React, Node.js), it provides a seamless experience for travelers and hosts alike.

 Features: